 Another favourite is Royal Theatre Carré.
 Built by Carré, a circus owner, in the 19thcentury, this theatre today is home to a variety of shoes from operas to cabarets and delightful museums.

 Also recommended is the National Opera and Ballet housed in Stopera building which also has the city hall of Amsterdam.
 It has one of the biggest stages in the Netherlands and is a must-visit for theatre aficionados.
 You can check out their plans by visiting their website.

 Things to remember: You might need to book in advance to secure a seat for the show of your choice.

 Pro Tip: Book online at the Royal Theatre Carré and plan your day around it.

 There are so many Romantic things to do in Amsterdam, that it would be tragic to let a little rain stop you from planning your perfect, romantic outing.
 Every relationship is unique and needs its own space, so if you did not find anything tempting for you and your partner in the list above, worry not.
 You can always download ‘Amsterdam’s Romantic Guide For Couples’.

 For years, I have practically had wheels on my feet.
 I have traveled the world and while every experience has left me feeling richer and more wonderful, it is in Amsterdam that I have understood the true meaning of love.
 Having been a dancer and choreographer, I now use my artistic inclination to customize intimate tours for couples and those in search of a romantic escape.
 I know the nooks and crannies of Amsterdam and take delight in taking my guests to the lesser populated but more beautiful spots in Amsterdam.
 I don’t want people to just see Amsterdam, I want them to feel it.
 It is a city worth falling in love with.
 Wanna get more tips of Romantic things to do in Amsterdam?
-Download my guide: “My favorite Romantic things to do in Amsterdam”.
+Download my guide: “My favourite Romantic things to do in Amsterdam”.